random532/brut/README.md

 - The start command is: brut :)<br><br>

 Or build as a standalone binary:<br>
-1. Download the source files (no need for the /ports, /screenshots, /binary folder).
+1. Download the source files.
 2. Make sure you have gtk3 and sudo installed.<br>
 3. Run "make LOCALBASE=/usr/local"<br>
 4. Start the binary (./brut).<br><br>

-Or download the binary located under /binary/brut (compiled on 12.1 amd64).<br>
-Change permissions, "chmod +x ./brut", then run it.<br><br>
+If there is a need for it, I can also add binaries.

 --------------------------